tryton/tryton-client/doc/usage.rst

   - Save as...: Save the selected attachment to the local file system.
   - Delete...: Delete the selected attachment.
   - Close

+:TODO: Create a menu item for attachments and move the following paragraph to the menu item

 Tabbed Main Frame